eltos/sphere2-lamp/README.md

 ### Community

-A variation of the lamp using 3D printed hexagons was created by José Manuel González Martínez: https://www.instagram.com/p/CWn1fQyqXTM
+A variation of the lamp using 3D printed hexagons was created by José Manuel González Martínes: https://www.instagram.com/p/CXEKfohqzcN